 Humph, we thinks, we had a after two years in the South Pa- farmer before entering the sercific.
 He has not returned, vice.
-He was in service for is almost completed.
-The folhowever, to the calm, quiet at three years, serving 15 months lowing coopertors planted grass We picked up another daily mosphere he had so often in the European theatre of war. as a part of their coordinated paper, and there on the front dreamed of.
-Instead, he finds He returned to Stamford in Jan- soil conservation plan: Louis while dust was visible in the trying to assist him in adjusting VFW. to civilian life.
+He was in service for however, to the calm, quiet at three years, serving 15 months lowing coopertors planted grass We picked up another daily mosphere he had so often in the European theatre of war. as a part of their coordinated paper, and there on the front dreamed of.
+Instead, he finds He returned to Stamford in Janpage, on the other side of a barb- himself at a loss to know how uary, 1946, and has been engag- Cartwright, J. C. Elliott, Arthur ed wire fence, were two people to handle his family who are ed in business since that time.
+Smith, Jr., W. E. McNeill and standing by some wreckage, so solicitous and domineering in He is a member of the Stamford John Spann, all near Munday; while dust was visible in the trying to assist him in adjusting VFW. to civilian life.